cnm13ryan/13ryanC.github.io/content/posts/RLtheory/foundations/model-based/1_planning.md

 ### From local to online access

-The algorithm that is analyzed in this lecture requires local access simulators.
+The algorithm analyzed here requires local access simulators.
 This is better than requiring global access, but worse than requiring online access.
-It remains an open question of whether with online access, one can also get a similar result than shown in the present lecture.
+It remains an open question whether a similar result can be achieved using only online access.